 Every now and then, when I’m doing DNA reports, I run across the perfect example of a DNA phenomenon.
 Today, it was a mitochondrial DNA mutation in motion.
 Let’s take a look at what happened, how it was discovered and what it means.

 I was contacted a few weeks ago by someone I had been working with on another project.
-This woman, we’ll call her June, was concerned because both she and her maternal first cousin, Doris, had both taken mitochondrial DNA tests and they didn’t match each other.
+This woman, we’ll call her June, was concerned because both she and her maternal first cousin, Doris, had both taken mitochondrial DNA tests at Family Tree DNA and they didn’t match each other.
 I took a look, of course, and sure enough, at the HVR1 level, there was one mutation difference, at location T16271C.